phillip-db/twitch-network-visualization/README.md

 The modified English target data set contains the streamer data in the following format:
 > index, TwitchID, age in days, mature content, views, twitch partner, convertedId, Twitch username

 All code pertaining to the parsing of the data set is located in the CSVParser class.
-The parser class parses the node CSV and edge CSV files and constructs Streamer objects, storing all created Streamers into a vector that is then returned
+The parser class parses the node CSV and edge CSV files and constructs Streamer objects, storing all created Streamers into a vector that is then returned.

 \
 &nbsp;